-The MG3710A/MG3710E/MG3740A uses Microsoft Windows Embedded Standard 2009, Windows 7 Professional, or Windows Embedded Standard 7 (hereinafter, referred to as "Windows") as the operating system.
+The MG3710A/MG3710E/MG3740A uses Windows as an OS.

 Settings for Windows and the system can be operated by connecting a mouse and a keyboard.

 This section describes how to perform operations on Windows installed to the MG3710A/MG3710E/MG3740A and general notes.